-Region 5 plans to develop and support initial strategies in the area of Manufacturing.
+Region 5 plans to continue the support of the manufacturing sector through 2021 with efforts continuing on the development and implementation of workforce pipeline strategies.
 Analysis of data shows that the two subsequent areas that should be pursued are the Transportation/Logistics and Health Care sectors.
 The development of these sectors will follow a plan similar to what has been outlined for Manufacturing.

-Update October 2018: Earlier this year:
+6. Description of the One-Stop Delivery System - Provide a description of the one-stop delivery system in the local area that includes the items detailed below.

-- Multiple one-on-one interviews were conducted with leading representatives in manufacturing from all 12 counties. - A request to participate in a survey to assess the availability of a workforce to fill high-demand job openings was shared with all Human Resources representatives who work for a leading manufacturer. - Participating with the bi-monthly manufacturing executive roundtable and solicited their feedback. - Convened an advisory group to make recommendations and provide insight regarding the information collected. - 6.
-Description of the One-Stop Delivery System Provide a description of the one-stop delivery system in the local area that includes the items detailed below. - a.
+a.
 Provide a description of how the local board will ensure the continuous improvement of eligible providers of services through the system and ensure that such providers meet the employment needs of local employers, workers and jobseekers.